Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

         using BCS = Test<1>::BCS;
     }
     ```
-These aliases both refer to MFEM or `SLOTH` types used many times in the input data file:
+These aliases both refer to MFEM or `SLOTH` types used many times in the test file:

 | **Alias**       | **Type**                 | **Description**                                            |
 |-----------------|--------------------------|------------------------------------------------------------|